neuroeddu/Auto-qPCR/README.md

 # Orginal python script instructions

-The python script for to run processing from the terminal is still avialable
+The python script to run the RNA seq data processing from the terminal is still avialable in "simplified program"

 Step to run a qPCR analysis